 What major do we have to be in?
 We have students with majors that have NOTHING to do with anything at FishDuck.com….as they just wanted to have a more well-rounded resume’ and were passionate Oregon fans as well.
 Those are the BEST Interns as….we LOVE our Ducks!

-FishDuck.com is a hot fast-growing Oregon Duck Sports site with more than 100 volunteers helping with Writing, Editing, Photography, Research, and the Social Media aspects of the site and serving visitors from more than 50 countries who read our articles between a quarter to a half million times every month.
-We now have a partnership with USA TODAY Sports Media.
+FishDuck.com is a hot fast-growing Oregon Duck Sports site with more than 100 volunteers helping with Writing, Editing, Photography, Research, and the Social Media aspects of the site and serving visitors from more than 50 countries who read our articles every month.

 We seek to educate and entertain our readers with Football Analysis, Op-Ed articles, Recruiting, Player Profiles, History, and even Humor.
 We have been interviewed and cited/quoted as a source by the Wall Street Journal, and twice have been featured in prominent articles in the Online Sports Section of The Washington Post as our football instructional videos have been viewed more than a Million times by fans and coaches.